 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

 Well, solutions are there.

 You can easily connect your Firewire audio device to the latest iMac with the help of certain adapters.

 BUT, not all Firewire to USB-C adapters is compatible with the new iMac.
 So in this guide, you will learn how to connect firewire to USB C in audio devices.

 Tip: If you want to know more about USB-C you can refer to PCmags article on USB-C

 That’s the reason you should read this guide till the end.

-Firewire To Thunderbolt 3 USB-C On iMac and other Apple computers
+Firewire To USB C or Thunderbolt 3 On iMac and other Apple computers

-This process is done by one of my friend who had tried to connect his MOTU 896 Firewire with his latest 2019 edition iMac.
+This process is done by one of my friends who had tried to connect his MOTU 896 Firewire with his latest edition iMac.

-He had researched with handful of adapters by purchasing and returning them on Amazon and other marketplaces, and finally got the audio interface working smoothly.
+He researched a handful of adapters by purchasing and returning them on Amazon and other marketplaces and finally got the audio interface working smoothly.